nahuelmol/immigrant_webapp/README.md

 # immigrant_webapp
-In this i wanna add simplicity at trip posibilities.
+In this i wanna add simplicity at trip's posibilities.
 Specificaly in immigration's subject.

 ## user
-The users can be persons who wanna go ojtside of their country  or even some insiltitution available hite, educate or represents fireigners.
+The users can be persons who wanna go outside of their country  or even some available institution  hire, educate or represents fireigners.

 Mainly i called it **users** and **monitors**.

 ## purpose